Dynamic Gossip: Gossip graphs and gossip protocols

-This definition of protocol condition is sufficient to justify the protocols treated in this paper.
-The goal of this paper is to obtain characterization results for those protocols, not to provide a general or formal theory of gossip protocols.
-Gossip protocol specification languages are investigated in \cite{apt-tark,Eijck2015:Gossip}.

-Many other protocol conditions are conceivable.
+We now come to the definition of {\em gossip protocol}.
+A gossip protocol is a program or procedure for selecting calls for execution that satisfy a {\em protocol condition}. \begin{definition}[Protocol condition] Let an initial gossip graph $G = (\agents,N,S)$ and a possible call sequence $\sigma$ be given.
+A {\em protocol condition} is a property $\pi(x,y)$ that is a boolean combination of constituents $S^\sigma xy$, $xy \in \sigma_x$, $yx \in \sigma_x$, $\sigma_x = \epsilon$, $\sigma_x = \tau;xz$, and $\sigma_x = \tau;zx$. \end{definition} This definition of protocol condition is sufficient to define the protocols treated in this paper.
+Protocol conditions can be far more general.
 Informally, $\pi(x,y)$ may be any first-order definable property with (possibly) free variables $x$ and $y$ that satisfies {\em locality}, i.e., such that agent $x$ can select agent $y$ based on the local state of $x$, in other words: based on what $x$ knows.
-This means that the property may formulated in terms of: \begin{quote} $N^\sigma_x$, $S^\sigma_x$, $\sigma_x$ (and membership of these sets and that sequence), and for any $\overline{xy} \in \sigma_x$, $N^\tau_y$ and $S^\tau_y$ (and membership of those sets), where $\tau$ is the restriction of $\sigma$ to the sequence ending in that call $\overline{xy}$. \end{quote} Definition \ref{def-protocolcondition} fixes a subset of these options.
 The protocol conditions used in this work satisfy locality in an obvious way.
+Gossip protocol specification languages are investigated in \cite{apt-tark,DitmarschEPRS17}.